ENCCS/julia-for-hpc/content/MPI.rst

 .. keypoints::

    - MPI is a standard work-horse of parallel computing.
-   - Programming with MPI requires a different mental model.
+   - All communication is handled explicitly - not behind the scenes as in ``Distributed``.
-   - Each parallel rank is executing the same program and the programmer needs to distribute the work by hand.
+   - Programming with MPI requires a different mental model since each parallel rank is executing the same program and the programmer needs to distribute the work by hand.